 10% of all team fundraiser proceeds will go to the Club scholarship fund

-In an effort to ensure fundraising campaigns are well thought out and executed well, all fundraising campaigns will be proposed to and approved by the NW ELITE FC Executive Director (or his/her designee).
+In an effort to ensure fundraising campaigns are well thought out and executed well, all fundraising campaigns will be proposed to and approved by the NW ELITE FC Fundraising Committee.
 The Fundraising Approval Request is outlined in the Team Fundraisers section below and should be used to propose a fundraising campaign.
 Every effort will be made to review and respond to completed requests within 48 hours of receipt.

 Approvals will factor in considerations such as recency of similar fundraiser, timing of most recent fundraiser, similar campaigns and safety risk posed with player participation (e.g. does the location of the fundraiser put players in a safety risk).

-Once the campaign has been approved by the Executive Director (or his/her designee), the campaign execution and administration is the responsibility of the team.
+Once the campaign has been approved by the Fundraising Committee, the campaign execution and administration is the responsibility of the team.

-Please provide a one-page summary of your desired fundraising campaign to the DOF indicating the following information.
+Please provide a one-page summary of your desired fundraising campaign to the Fundraising Committee indicating the following information.